 Incorporation of Non-Profit Corporations

 We also help individuals who are seeking to incorporate a non-profit entity.
 There are significant differences involved between profit and non-profit corporations.
 Although, we do not handle applications to obtain Section 501(c)(3) charitable designations, we know how to structure the articles of incorporation to make certain the proper requirements for such application are included.
 We can also put you in touch with a qualified CPA who can guide you through the Section 501(c)(3) charitable application process.

 In the event you decide to dissolve your business, for any reason, please contact our law firm for assistance.
 Georgia Law provides two methods to accomplish dissolution of your business.
 Whichever method you chose, we will make sure you understand the ramifications of each choice and assist you in making the right decision.

-Contact our Cumming, Georgia law firm today for more information.
+Contact our Cumming, Georgia law firm today to schedule a consultation.